 - Click on the hyperlink to “Agreements”

-- Under the “awards” section, enter the last name of the PI in the search box.
+- Click “awards” section, enter the last name of the PI in the search box.
 Select the correct PI from the list that appears and click “search”

-- when you get the list of all the PI agreements, click on the “download” symbol in the upper right hand part of the screen
+- When you get the list of all the PI agreements, click on the “download” symbol at the upper right hand part of the screen

 - NIH Other support pages

 Applicants should submit electronic versions of their applications to firstname.lastname@example.org